-Prior to opening Taco María, Salgado spent a decade in San Francisco and Oakland, learning in many of the Bay Area's best kitchens.
-From Vernon Morales' cutting-edge Winterland, to Daniel Patterson's ambitious Coi, and James Syhabout's intimate Commis, Carlos worked his way through some of the most thoughtful and innovative restaurants in Northern California before opening Taco María.
+Prior to opening Taco María, Salgado spent a decade in San Francisco and Oakland, learning in many of the Bay Area's best kitchens, including Vernon Morales' Winterland, Daniel Patterson's Coi, and James Syhabout's Commis.
 He was named a Food & Wine Best New Chef in 2015, as well as Chef of the Year in the Orange County Register.
 In 2016, he was named a James Beard Award semifinalist for Best Chef: West.

 In early 2017, Salgado joined forces with Ace Hotel to bring all new menus to King's Highway, the desert roadside diner at the Ace Hotel and Swim Club in Palm Springs, California.